Arithmetic#

 7

-For the binary arithmetic operators, you are encouraged to add blanks to make the expression more easily readable by humans.
+For the binary arithmetic operators, add spaces to make the expression easier for humans to read.

 In math class you could enter something like 4(10) for multiplication: